davideranieri/davideranieri.github.io/C++ Notes/APC_Les10.md

 ## Modes of Inheritance:

 - **public mode**: if we derive a sub class from a public base class, then the public members of the base class will become public in the derived class and protected members will become private in the derived class; note that outside a class, a protected member behaves like a private member (for base class objects).
-- **protected mode**: if we derive a sub class from a protected base class, then both public member and protected members of the base class will become protected in derived class.
+- **protected mode**: if we derive a sub class from a protected base class, then both public member and protected members of the base class will become protected in derived class, so they will be seen as private outside the class.
--  **privete mode**: if we derive a sub class from a private base class, then both public members of the base class will become private in the derived class.
+-  **private mode**: if we derive a sub class from a private base class, then both public members of the base class will become private in the derived class.

 *Note:* the private members in the base class can't be directly accessed in the derived class, while protected members can be directly accessed.